Mastering laboratory skills

 Those choosing not to gain credit will be issued with a certificate of attendance on completion of the course.

 Mastering Laboratory Skills welcomes applications from students from all over the world.
 There are no restrictions on nationality.
-If you are not a UK or EU national, you may need a visa to attend.
+If you are not a UK or EU national, you will need to apply for a short term study visa for this course.
+When you are accepted onto the course and the fees have been paid we will provide you with a letter of acceptance on to the course.

-For further advice and how to apply, please visit our International Student Support website or contact our course team.
+For further advice on visas please visit our International Student Support website or contact our course team.

 The Mastering Laboratory Skills short course is suitable for students who are on, or have recently completed, an undergraduate or postgraduate science degree, as well as medical professionals looking to take on medical research.
 Part one of the course will assess your knowledge and you will be required to complete part one before you undertake the practical lab work.